 Please see important information for camera usage at Sepilok Orang Utan Rehabilitation Centre.

 Today we have a day at leisure.
-We can relax using the hotels spa facilities, head to the beach and listen to the lapping waves on the shore or enjoy something more active such as kayaking, paddle boarding or jet skiing.
+We can relax using the hotel’s spa facilities, head to the beach and listen to the lapping waves on the shore or enjoy something more active such as kayaking, paddle boarding or jet skiing.

 Today we will arrive back into the UK.

-Kuala Lumpur: Melia 4* – 2 nights
+Kuala Lumpur: Melia four-star – 2 nights

 Penang: Areca Hotel *boutique hotel* – 2 nights

-Sandakan: Sabah Hotel 3* – 1 night
+Sandakan: Sabah Hotel three-star – 1 night

 Sukau/Bilit: Bilit Rainforest Lodge – 2 nights